 After her recovery, they decided it was time for Alex to finally move from volunteering with Wycliffe into membership and for them both to take a home assignment.
 ‘It was a huge blessing to finally have the opportunity to be involved in Bible translation at that stage of life and to be a part of the VITAL team!
 I’m so glad that these groups have some of God’s word in their languages and hope that they will press on to the finish,’ says Alex.

-Alex and Karla now work as Coordinators for Wycliffe Scotland, engaging the Scottish church in the work of Bible translation.
-They also continue to work, both remotely and for several weeks each year in PNG, on translation with the Maiadomu team.
+Alex and Karla spent some time working as Coordinators for Wycliffe Scotland, engaging the Scottish church in the work of Bible translation.
+They now focus their work, both remotely and for several weeks each year in PNG, on translation with the Maiadomu team.

 Alex says, ‘I don’t want to create expectations that you’ll find a wife, but like me, you too can play a part in Bible translation!’